-The most significant genealogical text ascribed to Hesiod, most of which focuses on human beings, heroes, and the Greek eponymous forefathers, is the Catalogue of Women.
-Also known as the Ehoiai due to the ἢ οἵη (“or such as”) that opens each section, after which the author passes to the lineage of another woman and her offspring, this five-volume work appears to have been written during the sixth century BCE—almost a century after the date traditionally attributed to Hesiod.
-Surveying the history of the heroes and Greek eponymous forefathers from the days of Deucalion, the Greek Flood protagonist, to the Trojan War or slightly after, its name derives from the fact that it focuses upon the famous women of Greek mythology who, after mating with gods, gave birth to heroes and the Greek eponymous forefathers.
+The most significant genealogical text ascribed to Hesiod, the Catalogue of Women, focuses primarily on humans, heroes, and the Greek eponymous forefathers.
+It is also known as the Ehoiai because of the word ἢ οἵη (“or such as”) that opens each section, after which the author describes the lineage of another woman and her offspring.
+The five-volume work, apparently written during the sixth century BCE, almost a century after Hesiod is believed to have lived, surveys the history of the heroes and Greek eponymous forefathers from the days of Deucalion, the Greek Flood hero, to the Trojan War or slightly thereafter.
+Its name derives from its subject matter, the famous women of Greek mythology, who, after mating with gods, gave birth to heroes and the Greek eponymous forefathers.

-Although the Catalogue of Women remained one of the most popular works ascribed to Hesiod during the first centuries CE, no complete extant text has survived.
-A number of fragments—i.e., quotations or paraphrases cited by later writers—have nonetheless been preserved.
-In addition, in recent decades, numerous papyrus fragments have been published that contain significant parts of the document.
-This body of evidence provide us with a relatively broad view of its original contents and structure, the newly-found fragments further indicating that the later genealogical and mythographical writings—such as Apollodorus’ Library—preserve ancient traditions, thus allowing us to reconstruct the structure of the Catalogue of Women and the contents of most of the genealogical traditions.
-From time to time, the Catalogue of Women also interweaves various plots that stray from the genealogical sequence—the account of Iphimede’s (Iphigeneia) rescue (F 23a M-W), the story of Herakles’ death and transformation into a god (F 25 M-W), or the narrative of Helene’s suitors (FF 196–204), for example.
-The fragments demonstrate that the majority of the Greek myths known during the classical period appear in the Catalogue of Women in at least concise form.
+Although the Catalogue of Women remained one of the most popular works ascribed to Hesiod during the first centuries of the common era, no complete extant text has survived.
+Several fragments, quotations, or paraphrases cited by later writers have nonetheless been preserved.
+Also, in recent decades, numerous papyrus fragments that contain significant parts of the document have been published.
+This body of evidence provides us with a relatively comprehensive knowledge of its original contents and structure.
+The newly found fragments provide further indications that the later genealogical and mythographic writings, such as Apollodorus’ Bibliotheca, preserve ancient traditions, allowing us to reconstruct the structure of the Catalogue of Women and the contents of most of the genealogical traditions.
+From time to time, the Catalogue of Women also interweaves various plotlines that stray from the genealogical sequence, for example, the account of Iphimede’s (Iphigeneia) rescue (F 23a M-W), the story of Herakles’ death and transformation into a god (F 25 M-W), or the story of Helene’s suitors (FF 196–204).
+The fragments demonstrate that most of the Greek myths known during the classical period appear in the Catalogue of Women, even if only in a concise format.

 Besides the Catalogue of Women, there existed other genealogical works, such as the Megalai Ehoiai, also attributed to Hesiod.
-This work being cited less frequently, it was evidently less popular in the ancient world.
-Although the paucity of fragments that have survived does not allow us to draw a clear picture of its contents or structure, its genre appears to have closely resembled other genealogical epics.
-In addition to Hesiod, other poets wrote genealogical works that seem to have been more limited in scope, focusing primarily on one region or city.
-Some of the genealogical texts are associated with Eumelus who, according to Greek tradition, lived and worked in the second half of the eighth century BCE, even though the works themselves are nowadays dated to the sixth or at the earliest the end of the seventh century BCE.
-One of the most well-known compositions ascribed to him was the Europia, which recounts Europa’s abduction by Zeus disguised as an ox and the history of her offspring—Minos, Rhadamanthys, and Sarpedon.
-The composition apparently included the story of the foundation of Thebes, one of the fragments referring to Amphion and Zethos, the constructors of Thebes’ wall.
-Another work associated with Eumelus is the Corinthiaca, whose primary interest appears to lie in the history of Corinth and its kings.
+This work was cited less frequently than the Catalogue of Women, which indicates that it was less popular in the ancient world.
+Although the paucity of surviving fragments precludes a clear understanding of its contents or structure, it appears to belong to the genre of genealogical epics.
+Poets other than Hesiod wrote genealogical works of more limited scope, focusing primarily on one region or city.
+Some of the genealogical texts originally linked to Eumelus, who, according to Greek tradition, lived and worked in the second half of the eighth century BCE, are today dated to the sixth century, or, at the earliest, the end of the seventh century BCE.
+One of the most famous of these, the Europia, recounts Europa’s abduction by Zeus, disguised as an ox, and the history of her offspring, Minos, Rhadamanthys, and Sarpedon.
+The composition apparently included the story of the foundation of Thebes, as one of the fragments mentions Amphion and Zethos, who constructed Thebes’ wall.
+Another work associated with Eumelus, the Corinthiaca, deals primarily with the history of Corinth and its kings.